 A range of deep-sea species have been fished in this ecoregion since the early 1970s, but ICES cannot provide quantitative stock sizes for species other than deep-pelagic redfish.
 There are many species of deep-water shark in the ecoregion, some of which (e.g. Portuguese dogfish (Centroscymnus coelolepis) and leaf-scale gulper shark (Centrophorus squamosus)) are considered severely depleted.

-(Prionace glauca), shortfin mako (Isurus oxyrinchus), and porbeagle (Lamna nasus).
+Among the pelagic shark species occurring in the ecoregion, three are considered more significant and vulnerable to fishing: blue shark (Prionace glauca), shortfin mako (Isurus oxyrinchus), and porbeagle (Lamna nasus).
 Porbeagle is considered to be severely depleted.
 Blue shark and mako are considered fully exploited or overfished.

 European eel (Anguilla anguilla) is not fished in the ecoregion, but adult eels migrate through it and pelagic larvae transit the area during the drift phase between southwest Atlantic reproduction areas and the European continent.
 ICES concluded that the status of eel remains critical, and advises strict regulations wherever eel is fished or otherwise affected by human activity.
 Recruitment is poor, but it is unknown to what extent processes in oceanic waters influence recruitment rates.

 The salmon fisheries in the ecoregion are very minor, and the now relatively small oceanic catches are taken within EEZs or in the ABNJ in more northerly waters.
 Continued low abundance of Atlantic salmon (Salmo salar) combined with low return rates to river systems indicate poor survival in the marine environment, and suggest that factors acting on survival at sea (in the first and in some cases second years) at both local and broad ocean scales are constraining abundance of salmon.